Loading...

 Major island tourism destinations:

-• Tunku Abdul Rahman Park (TAR Park) — 5 islands, 250,000 visitors/year: Closest to Kota Kinabalu (15–45 min by boat).
-Manukan, Sapi, Mamutik, Sulug, Gaya islands.
+• Tunku Abdul Rahman Park (TAR Park) — 5 islands, 546,383 visitors in 2025: Closest to Kota Kinabalu (15–45 min by boat).
+Manukan, Sapi, Mamutik, Sulug and Gaya.
 Day trips are standard.
-Snorkeling, diving, beach lounging.
-Manukan Island Resort and eco-lodges available.
+Snorkelling, diving, beach lounging.
+Resort and eco-lodge accommodation available.

-• Tun Sakaran Marine Park — 15 islands, 40,000 visitors/year: Semporna-based (2.5 hours from KK).
-Dive-focused destination.
+• Tun Sakaran Marine Park — 8 islands, 73,573 visitors in 2025: Semporna-based (about 2.5 hours from Kota Kinabalu).
+Dive-focused.
 Island camping permitted in designated zones.
-78 dive sites.
 Liveaboards and day trips both available.

-• Pulau Tiga Park — 5,000 visitors/year: Remote island park.
-Volcano island with hot springs, jungle trails, sandy beaches.
-Basic island camp.
-Requires guided tour.
+• Pulau Tiga Park — 4,426 visitors in 2025: Remote island park.
+Volcanic island with mud volcanoes, jungle trails and sandy beaches.
+Basic island accommodation.
+Boat transfer from Kuala Penyu.

 Island Ecosystems